silaspe/maths/docs/arctan.md

 ### First, some history

-Before this website was even created, I was on a vacation to europe for family, and I solved at last $2$ puzzles.
+Before this website was even created, I was on a vacation for family, and I solved at last $2$ puzzles.
 After that, I said that I solved the strand puzzle and the arctan puzzle.
 First, I solved the strand puzzle in praha, but I only solved fir $x_n$ and not $y_n$, the time that I truly solved the strand puzzle was while I was writing it down on the page.
 I solved the strand puzzle first by the way.
 I know what you might be thinking,

 ## what even is the arctan puzzle?